 Numerous formalizations have emerged for creating, interpreting, and teaching data visualizations.
 The past decade has seen significant advances in visualization paradigms beyond keyboard and mouse, such as immersive analytics, yet existing theoretical frameworks and practical tools remain inadequate for capturing the unique affordances of extended reality (XR) environments, such as virtual reality (VR), augmented reality (AR), and mixed reality (MR).
 While 2D (and, to some extent, 3D) visualizations benefit from mature ecosystems (seaborn, d3.js/Vega-Lite, ggplot2) and a cornucopia of no-code tools (Power BI, Tableau, Flourish), the XR landscape lacks equivalent standardized approaches.
 Current immersive visualization development is fragmented across platforms—Unity, Unreal Engine, WebXR—each requiring specialized expertise and offering limited theoretical grounding for design decisions and libraries to consistently implement them.
 This panel addresses these gaps through an innovative “TALK, TRY, TELL” format that combines theoretical discourse with hands-on experience.
 Five expert speakers will present their own research on XR visualization theory and practice and examine how established principles translate to immersive environments and where new frameworks are needed.
 Our panelists represent a diverse and balanced spectrum of expertise, including both XR specialists and information designers as well as implementers and theorists (TALK).

-Following the presentations, the audience will engage with two VR applications that exemplify different approaches to immersive visual analytics: biomedical data visualization involving 3D models of human adult anatomy in the Human Reference Atlas (HRA) Organ Gallery in VR, implemented with Unity, running on the stand-alone, consumer-grade Meta Quest 3 (see Meta Horizon Store, and collaborative network analysis in DataDiVR made with Unreal Engine and running on a VR-ready PC (TRY, see GitHub and Figure 1).
+Following the presentations, the audience will engage with three VR applications that exemplify different approaches to immersive visual analytics: biomedical data visualization involving 3D models of human adult anatomy in the Human Reference Atlas (HRA) Organ Gallery in VR, implemented with Unity, running on the stand-alone, consumer-grade Meta Quest 3 (see Meta Horizon Store, collaborative network analysis in DataDiVR made with Unreal Engine and running on a VR-ready PC (TRY, see GitHub and Figure 1), and DashSpace, built natively for the web (see paper).

 The hands-on experience will inform a final discussion synthesizing theoretical insights with practical observations from the demos.
 Concretely, during the TRY phase, the audience will be invited to share their insights on the individual experiences exhibited via a digital whiteboard (TELL).
 This format ensures attendees not only understand the conceptual challenges but also experience the perceptual and interaction complexities firsthand.
 The panel aims to establish a roadmap for developing both theoretical foundations and practical toolkits that can advance data visualization in XR as a mature field with strong theory and practice within the visualization community.